SilvanaOne/zk-tests/packages/avs/rpc/grafana/README.md

 1. Add metrics to your Rust code using the `prometheus` crate
 2. Update `src/monitoring.rs` to register new metrics
 3. Add panels to the Grafana dashboard JSON
-4. Restart Grafana: `docker-compose restart grafana`
+4. Restart Grafana: `docker compose restart grafana`

 ### Change refresh rate